Dawnie2021/weather-dashboard-api/README.md

 ## Description

 This is a weather dashboard app that uses APIs.
+It also uses JavaScript, HTML, and bootstrap.
 It displays the current date, temperature, wind speed, and humidity.
 It also displays the following five days of the same data.

 ## ScreenShot
 ![Alt text](assets/images/Weather-Dashboard1.png)